 In order to be effective, municipal governments require involvement from the community.
-Through engaging the public in the decision-making process, municipalities are able to develop policies, programs, and initiatives that are accepted by various stake-holders while building trust within the community.
+Through engaging the public in the decision-making process, municipalities are able to develop policies, programs, and initiatives that are accepted by various stakeholders while building trust within the community.
 Unfortunately, recent trends have shown that citizen participation in local decision-making is declining.
 Therefore, it is important that local governments seek new and interesting ways to engage their citizens.

-This toolkit is intended to assist municipalities create an effective engagement plan by providing a usable set of tools to involve citizens in many different ways.
+The Citizen Engagement guide is intended to assist municipalities create an effective engagement plan by providing a usable set of tools to involve citizens in many different ways.
 The tool will guide you through the formation of a customized engagement plan that is created according to your needs.
 Through the catalogue of tools, techniques and best practices provided within the program, the toolkit can also be used as a quick resource on different engagement methods you can employ to help engage your citizens.

 To access a copy of this toolkit, contact us.